-As we can see, immigrants and communities of color will often exclude their own alternative food work from the larger movement, because they do not identify with the framework that has been created in that narrative.
+As we can see, immigrants and communities of color will often exclude their own alternative food work No, your reader hasn’t seen this even though you claim it.
+Make it be that we readers do see it.
+Tell us what immigrant and communities of color exclude—what are their own alternative food works???? from the larger movement, because they do not identify with the framework that has been created in that narrative.
 While the food priorities for immigrants often include affordability and the ability to find ingredients from the homeland, the larger food movement zeroes in on buzzwords like “organic” and “local.”
 In many ways, these are at odds.
-For the food we purchase at the store to be labeled organic requires an expensive certification process that not only makes the final product less affordable—and therefore inaccessible or undesirable to those with less means—but also can be prohibitive for small-scale farmers entering the market.
+For the food we purchase at the store to be labeled organic requires an expensive certification process that not only makes the final product less affordable—and therefore inaccessible or undesirable to those with less means—but also can be prohibitive for small-scale farmers entering the market (ref?).
+This gets complicated.
+The entire community food systems BA program at UH-Manoa West campus is based –in part--on the profit margin possible with organic certification.
+And often organic certification is way to mingle indigenous land practices with “certification politics and pesticide science.”

 The topic of locality, in the context of the immigrant population discussion, calls for even more scrutiny.
 In response to the ever more apparent damaging consequences of the modern, global industrial food system, food movement advocates have embraced and supported efforts to bring food sourcing more close to home.
 Slow Food International, with chapters all over the world, is just one example of an organization born of the growing focus on “buying local.”
 As the foundational Slow Food Manifesto states, “To escape the tediousness of ‘fast-food,’ let us rediscover the rich varieties and aromas of local cuisines.” (“Slow Food Manifesto”).
-Though apparently a worthwhile pursuit, this angle tends to gloss over the realities of transnational life, in which millions of people whether by choice or coercion find themselves in far-reaching locales, distant from their places of origin.
+Though apparently a worthwhile pursuit, this angle tends to gloss over the realities of transnational life, in which millions of people whether by choice or coercion find themselves in far-reaching locales, distant from their places of origin.This seems to be very important—perhaps your key insight and argument.
+Why does it come so late?
+How could you at least hint at this in your opening paragraph?
 Valiente-Neighbours points out that “the local food literature’s focus on the effects of globalization and industrialization on the food system lacks a critical transnational perspective because it overlooks the movement of people necessitated by those processes.”
 (531) The “local” rhetoric also generally ignores the fact that “a call to eat locally invokes spaces that have been settled, colonized, ruptured, and remade through complex processes of human movement and environmental history making.”
-(Mares and Peña, 198)
+(Mares and Peña, 198) Brilliant.
+I can’t wait to track down and read things in your bibliography.
+What if you summartze this and include the translational angle in your opening paragraph?